cyearsley/restful-api-standards/Proposed RESTful API Standards.md

   - update
   - delete
   - remove
+- Do not use query parameters to alter the functionality of a request method
 <!-- - Do not over-complicate URI paths with unnecessary hierarchical relationships -->

 <div class="page" />